quentintrouve/si-kaphardie/README.md

 npm run build
 ```

-Builds the app for production to the build folder.\
+Builds the app for production to the dist folder.\
-The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed.

 ## 🔨 Built with